 Enforcement of foreign judgments in Jersey

 This briefing explains how foreign judgments may be enforced in Jersey.
 Jersey has its own legal system and is a separate jurisdiction from that of England and Wales.
 Judgments obtained outside Jersey which provide for the payment of a sum of money may be enforced in Jersey by statutory registration or by action at common law.
-Recent developments in the common law indicate that non-money judgments can now be enforced in certain circumstances.
+Since 2008 it has been possible to enforce non-money judgments at common law in certain circumstances.
 Other types of foreign judgments may only be afforded recognition, which is dealt with later in this briefing.